Denmark-Hedehusene: Software package and information systems

 — time of performance of the contract.

-If the applicant relies on the capacity of other entities (such as subcontractors, a parent company or sister company, etc. or other entities in the group), regardless of the legal nature of the links between the applicant and such other entities, the applicant must provide proof that the applicant has at its disposal the necessary resources from such other entities by producing an undertaking from such entities regarding their obligations in this respect.
+If the applicant relies on the technical capacity of other entities (such as sub-suppliers, a parent company or sister company etc. or other entities in the group), regardless of the legal nature of the links between the applicant and such other entities, the applicant must provide proof that the applicant has at its disposal the necessary resources from such other entities by producing an undertaking from such entities regarding their obligations in this respect.
 It must be documented that the entities in question are legally bound towards the applicant.
-Failing this, the contracting authority will not take into account the capacity of other entities.
-The contracting authority has drawn up a template for the undertaking of support that the applicant may use.
+The DRD has drawn up a template for the undertaking of support that the applicant may use.

 Section IV: Procedure